ddmitov/perl-executing-browser/resources/data/readme.txt

-This folder should contain any data files.
+This directory may contain any writable files used or produced by a PEB-based application.